njanirudh/Study_Prep/python_programming.md

 * What are generators?
   * Return a lazy iterator.
   * Unlike list the values are not stored in memory.
+  * Data can be used only once.
   * Uses : Reading large files in memory.
   * next() can be used on generator object.

 * What does yield expression do?
   * Used along with generators.
+  * returns a value and runs till next yield statement or end of generator.

 * Different ways to create a generator?
   * generator functions